srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 5.4 Install SR-IOV Components
 -----------------------------

-Install the following 3 components to enable SR-IOV in the k3s cluster.
-Make sure all of the daemonsets are properly defined for your cluster.
+Install the following 3 components to enable the SR-IOV plugin in the K3s cluster.
+Make sure all of the daemonsets are properly defined for your cluster environment.

 - Install the SR-IOV CNI plugin and its DaemonSet: